-"We will build TRUST with each other, which will make your portrait experience so much more fun!"
+"We will build TRUST with each other, making your portrait experience much more fun!"

 Your Engagement Session

 Your engagement session is supposed to be fun and relaxed, not forced or awkward.
 Even if you are nervous now, I think you’ll find that by the end of the session, it’s a lot easier than you thought, and you even had a little fun.
 I look forward to it because it’s an excellent opportunity for us all to hang out a bit before the wedding day.
 And some of my couples have said that it ended up being a fantastic date night!

 During your engagement session, you’ll have the chance to get to know me and how I work, and how I handle directing and working with different lighting.
 This session will make a significant impact on how the wedding day flows.
 I’ll arrive on your wedding day already knowing how you two interact and how to best photograph you in a genuine way.
 What I will learn about you during your engagement session is invaluable.
 The best part is moving quickly through your portraits and spending more of your wedding day with friends and family.

 Is there a "good" time to take photos?

 Engagement sessions can occur immediately following a proposal to just a few days before the wedding.
 There isn’t a “good” or “bad” time to create engagement portraits.

 I love to plan sessions based on your inspiration.
 Some couples prefer flowers and Spring sunshine, and others love crisp falls with golden foliage.
 All of it is perfect.

 Sessions typically last about an hour and a half, and whenever possible, I love to begin sessions about two hours before sunset.

 When will we recieve our images?
 Can we use my images for Save-the-dates and my wedding website?